ppy/osu-wiki/wiki/Tournaments/GTS/CGTS_2021/en.md

 ### General rules

-1. This tournament is a two-parts tournament.
+1. This tournament consists of two parts.
 The first part will be a 1v1 tournament within different regions.
-There will be 5 of these, all played at the same dates.
+There will be 5 of these, all played on the same dates.
 The second part will be a 4v4 between the top 8 of each region.
-2. The players/teams will first play a Qualifiers to seed them accordingly, then will head on to a double-elimination tournament.
+2. The players/teams will first play in Qualifiers to seed themselves accordingly, then head on to a double-elimination tournament.
 3. The scoring system that will be used is **ScoreV2**.
 4. Any members of staff apart from the **Hosts, Mappool Selectors, and Referees** are allowed to play.
-5. Players and staff members must have read this ruleset entirely. (and we will assume everyone did so throughout the tournament)
+5. Players and staff members must read this ruleset entirely (and we will assume everyone did so throughout the tournament).
 6. All players must stay respectful and keep a proper attitude.
 Not following this rule can result in a ban/blacklist from the tournament.
 This rule concerns all the staff as well.
 7. Any rule changes or unexpected occurrences will be announced in the thread and in the Discord server.

 ### Restrictions and registrations

 1. Players must join the Discord server of the tournament to actually be counted as a player.
-If not, then they won't get on any player lists.
 2. Players sign up individually.
 When their registration is accepted, they will get a player role with their respective region.
 3. The captain for each region's team by default will be the winner of the 1v1 tournament for that region.
 He can either ask to change captain, if him and the new captain agree, or it can be changed by the team, if everyone else on the team agrees.
 4. The captain is going to be the one who reschedules a match if needed and will ensure that his teammates are here for the matches.